andavarapulikith/CodeBuilders/README.md

 ### Frontend
 #### Deploy on Vercel:
 - Use Vercel to deploy the frontend application.
-- Configured the custom domain to link to Vercel.
+- Configure the custom domain to link to Vercel.

 ## Access the Application:
 **The application can be accessed**: https://www.likith.online/.